I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

 The deletion process has started.
-Deletion is also processed asynchronously, so it will go through the DELETING status before completion.
+Deletion is also processed asynchronously, transitioning through the DELETING status before completion.

-It will be re-ingested during the next synchronization job, so you should also delete the file from the S3 bucket.
-Maintaining consistency is an important point to keep in mind.
+The file will be re-ingested during the next sync job execution, so you should also delete the file from the S3 bucket.
+Maintaining consistency is an important consideration.

-Since there are no synchronized documents anymore, it can't provide an answer.
-That's as expected.
+As there are no synchronized documents left, it can't provide an answer.
+This is as expected.

 Batch Processing Multiple Documents

-You can process up to 10 documents at once via the console, or 25 documents via API in a single call.
+You can process up to 10 documents at once from the console, or up to 25 documents in a single API call.

 aws s3 cp lambda.txt s3://${BUCKET_NAME}/documents/